 High-quality backlinks are still considered the currency of the web and as such, are some of the most powerful search engine optimization signals.

-Plan to perform an audit of your local backlinks profile across the brand.
+Plan to perform an audit of your current local backlinks profile across the brand.
 You might use:

 Design your page for skimmers or cursory readers—those who scan the page.
 Most online users don’t read every word on a webpage but are looking for the main idea or a very specific piece of information.
 Use bullet points, short paragraphs, and an active voice to help readers scan your brand’s local pages.

 What is it that you want searchers to do once they have found you?
-Test your CTAs, buttons, form fills, how many fields you have in your form, etc. You may need to change your strategy in keeping with COVID-related business interruptions, eg. changing your CTA from in-store promotion to online ordering.
+Test your CTAs, buttons, form fills, how many fields you have in your form, etc. Make it easy for anyone who finds your landing page to complete the desired action you want them to take with an intuitive landing page design.

 With Rio SEO Local Pages, you can: